b-dont/btp.dev/content/privacy.md

 ### Personal Data

 This website does not store any private or personal data.
-There are currently no login or signup forms, or user accounts.
+There are no login or signup forms, and no user accounts.

 ### Analytics